Ayhmibrahim/Programming-Foundations-Journey/README.md

 > **🎉 Levels 01–13 Completed!**

-I have successfully completed the first 13 levels of the Programming Advices roadmap, covering programming fundamentals, problem solving, C++, Object-Oriented Programming, applications, data structures, and advanced problem-solving practice.
+I have successfully completed the first **13 levels** of the Programming Advices roadmap, covering:

+- Programming Fundamentals
+- Problem Solving
+- C++
+- Object-Oriented Programming
+- OOP Applications
+- Data Structures
+- Advanced Problem Solving

-This milestone represents the completion of a strong programming foundation and the transition toward more advanced software development topics.
+This milestone represents the completion of a strong programming foundation and marks the transition toward more advanced software development topics.

 ---